gnosis/dx-docs/source/index.rst

     :class: dutchx-logo

-The **Dutch Exchange (DutchX)** is a fully decentralised exchange, which allows **everyone** to add any trading token pair.
+The **Dutch Exchange (DutchX)** is a fully decentralized exchange that allows **everyone** to add any trading token pair.

-It uses the `Dutch auction`_ principle, to prevent the problems that other exchanges are experiencing (such as front running) getting a fairer ecosystem for everyone to use.
+It uses the `Dutch auction`_ principle to prevent the problems that other exchanges are experiencing (such as front running, issues with low liquidity, and third party risk), creating a more fair ecosystem for everyone to use.

 There is no restriction besides the fact that tokens must be `ERC20`_ compliant.